5 travellers have this on their Bucket List

 4 been here

-Jordan became known thanks to Petra, the city of the Nabataeans.
+Jordan became world famous thanks to Petra, the city of the Nabataeans.
 It’s one of the new wonders of the world, according to a recent internet poll.
-You can explore the city on your own accord, which makes it extra special.
+You can explore the city on your own, which makes it extra special.

 Many also visit the Wadi Rum desert, where large parts of the classic movie Lawrence of Arabia was filmed.
 The desert is also home to several groups of Bedouin peoples.
 There are also plenty of castles to discover.
 It’s a magical world full of sand.

 Mount Nebo is known for its fantastic vistas: on a clear day you can see the roofs on the cities of Jerusalem and Jericho in Israel, the Jordan valley and the Dead Sea.
 The Dead Sea is really a lake, and is known for its hyper-salinity that allows you to float around as if you’re weightless.
-Mount Nebo is a holy memorial site, it is believed the prophet Moses saw the holy land here, he also died and was buried here.
+Mount Nebo is a holy memorial site, it is believed the prophet Moses saw the holy land here.
+He also died and was buried at the mountain.